seaona/rust-essentials/README.md

 - Run a Rust formatter `cargo fmt`
 - Run a bunch of lints to catch common mistakes `cargo clippy`
 - There's no reason to declare your variables early in the function.
 That's the kind of thing you would do in very old C or JavaScript and isn't required in modern languages.
 Declare them as late as possible.
+- Run a program with 1 envar and 2 arguments: `IGNORE_CASE=1 cargo run -- to poem.txt`
+- Write the contents to a file `cargo run > output.txt`